outpostHQ/numl/README.md

 ## Playground
 See [Online playground](http://j.mp/numl-playground).
 You can edit markup using DevTools and instantly see changes!

-[Playground - CodePen version](http://j.mp/numl-codepen) (without theme variants for faster performance).
+[Playground - JSBin version](http://j.mp/numl-codepen) (without theme variants for faster performance).
 For those who love REPLing around.

 ## Usage
 Add `numl.js` to your page and initialize it.